defifuture/erc20-batched-meta-transactions/README.md

 The `processMetaBatch()` function is secure against two types of a replay attack:

 1. A nonce prevents a replay attack where a relayer would send the same meta tx more than once.
-2. The current smart contract address (`address(this)`) is included in the meta tx data hash (which is then also signed), which prevents a relayer from sending a meta tx to different token smart contracts (see the code below, under Signature validation).
+2. The current smart contract address (`address(this)`) is included in the meta tx data hash, which prevents a relayer from sending a meta tx to different token smart contracts (see the code below, under Signature validation).

 ### Signature validation

-Signing a meta transaction and validating the signature is crucial for this whole scheme to work, because the `msg.sender` is not (necessarily) a meta tx sender.
+Signing a meta transaction and validating the signature is crucial for this whole scheme to work.

 The `processMetaBatch()` function validates a meta tx signature, and if it's **invalid**, the meta tx is **skipped** (but the whole on-chain transaction is **not reverted**).